available mid May

 About This Grass

-- Sun or Shade: partial to full shade
+- Sun or Shade: Sun to partial shade

 - Critter Resistance: deer and rabbits